ibm-cloud-docs/Cloudant/api/authorization.md

 and manage the database,
 send a `GET` request to `https://$ACCOUNT.cloudant.com/_api/v2/db/$DATABASE/_security`.

-### Example of using an HTTP request to determine permissions
+See the following example that uses an HTTP request to determine permissions:

 ```http
 GET /_api/v2/db/$DATABASE/_security HTTP/1.1
 ```
 {: codeblock}

-### Example of using a command-line request to determine permissions
+See the following example that uses a command-line request to determine permissions:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_api/v2/db/$DATABASE/_security"